rockettheme/docs/Docs/magento/extensions/homepagegrid/INDEX.md

 ![][extension1]

-:	1. **Enable Category View** Sets whether you wish to enable or disable the Category View extension.
-[18%, 39%, se]
+:	1. **Enable Homepage Grid** Enables or disables the homepage grid.
+Instructions for how to enable the block from your CMS homepage are listed below the option.
+[32%, 39%, se]
-	2. **Use 2 Column Layout** Allows you to choose between the default column layout or a two column layout.
-[24%, 39%, se]
-	3. **Truncate Product Titles/Descriptions** Toggles truncating for long product names and/or descriptions.
-[39%, 39%, se]
-	4. **Max Titles Length** If truncating is turned on, it'll set a maximum title length for each product.
-[53%, 39%, se]
-	5. **Max Descriptions Length** If truncating is turned on, it'll set a maximum description length for each product.
-[65%, 39%, se]
-	6. **Default Products Layout** Sets whether you'll have a grid or list layout type for products.
-[77%, 39%, se]

-1. **Enable Category View**: Sets whether you wish to enable or disable the Category View extension.

-2. **Use 2 Column Layout**: Allows you to choose between the default column layout or a two column layout.

-3. **Truncate Product Titles/Descriptions**: Toggles truncating for long product names and/or descriptions.

-4. **Max Titles Length**: If truncating is turned on, it'll set a maximum title length for each product.

-5. **Max Descriptions Length**: If truncating is turned on, it'll set a maximum description length for each product.

-6. **Default Products Layout**: Sets whether you'll have a grid or list layout type for products.
+1. **Enable Homepage Grid**: Enables or disables the homepage grid.
+Instructions for how to enable the block from your CMS homepage are listed below the option.

 ![][extension2]

-:	1. **Use Accordion Effect** Enables or Disables the accordion effect in product lists.
-[28%, 39%, se]
-	2. **Product Filter Title** Sets the title you wish to appear above product category lists.
-[41%, 39%, se]
-	3. **Open First Accordion by Default** Allows you to set the first accordion to be open on page load.
-[60%, 39%, se]

-1. **Use Accordion Effect**: Enables or Disables the accordion effect in product lists.

-2. **Product Filter Title**: Sets the title you wish to appear above product category lists.

-3. **Open First Accordion by Default**: Allows you to set the first accordion to be open on page load.
+:	1. **Welcome Message** This field allows you to create a welcome message (if the template supports it) which appears to new visitors to the page.
+[14%, 38%, se]
+	2. **Product Grid Title** This field is where you set the title that appears over the Product Grid in the block.
+[46%, 38%, se]
+	3. **Product Grid Text** This field enables you to enter text which appears under the title within the block.
+[51%, 38%, se]
+	4. **Number of Products Shown** This field allows you to enter a numerical value for the number of products you wish to have appear within the grid in the block.
+[79%, 38%, se]

+1. **Welcome Message**: This field allows you to create a welcome message (if the template supports it) which appears to new visitors to the page.

+2. **Product Grid Title**: This field is where you set the title that appears over the Product Grid in the block.

+3. **Product Grid Text**: This field enables you to enter text which appears under the title within the block.

+4. **Number of Products Shown**: This field allows you to enter a numerical value for the number of products you wish to have appear within the grid in the block.

 ![][extension3]

+:	1. **Default Products Layout** Allows you to choose between a grid and list layout type for products.
+[9%, 37%, se]
+	2. **Filter Products By** Enables you to set the default filtering behavior for the module.
+[15%, 37%, se]
+	3. **Select Homepage List** Select your **Homepage** products from this list.
+You can hold ctrl and click to select multiple products (cmd and click on Mac).
+[21%, 37%, se]
+	4. **Randomize Products** When enabled, products are presented in a random order in the module.
+[55%, 37%, se]
+	5. **Truncate Product Titles/Descriptions** Enables truncating for long product names and/or descriptions.
+[65%, 37%, se]
+	6. **Max Titles Length** The maximum length (in characters) of a product title that will appear.
+[74%, 37%, se]
+	7. **Max Description Length** The maximum length (in characters) of a product description that will appear.
+[82%, 37%, se]

+1. **Default Products Layout**: Allows you to choose between a grid and list layout type for products.

+2. **Filter Products By**: Enables you to set the default filtering behavior for the module.

+3. **Select Homepage List**: Select your **Homepage** products from this list.
+You can hold ctrl and click to select multiple products (cmd and click on Mac).

+4. **Randomize Products**: When enabled, products are presented in a random order in the module.

+5. **Truncate Product Titles/Descriptions**: Enables truncating for long product names and/or descriptions.

+6. **Max Titles Length**: The maximum length (in characters) of a product title that will appear.

+7. **Max Description Length**: The maximum length (in characters) of a product description that will appear.

+![][extension4]

-:	1. **Image Height** Sets the height (in pixels) of the category product images.
-[32%, 39%, se]
+:	1. **Image Height** Sets the height (in pixels) of a product image.
+[20%, 38%, se]
-	2. **Image Width** Sets the width (in pixels) of the category product images.
-[53%, 39%, se]
+	2. **Image Width** Sets the width (in pixels) of a product image.
+[43%, 38%, se]
+	3. **Disable Ribbons** Disables the corner announcement ribbon.
+[64%, 38%, se]

-1. **Image Height** Sets the height (in pixels) of the category product images.
+1. **Image Height**: Sets the height (in pixels) of a product image.

-2. **Image Width** Sets the width (in pixels) of the category product images.
+2. **Image Width**: Sets the width (in pixels) of a product image.

+3. **Disable Ribbons**: Disables the corner announcement ribbon.

 How to Install
 -----